Freaky Stamp Images...

 There's a reason why artists practice expressions

-Character studies aren't just for Disney animators.
+Character studies aren't just for animators and cartoonists.
 Practice helps the pros but it can also improve the quality of your coloring.

 It's all too easy to throw off the expression that the stamp artist intended.
 One little oops on your part or maybe an unclear stamp image and suddenly you're dealing with a complete change in character.
 Really good colorers know how to troubleshoot these problems.
 They know how to deal with ink blobs and accidents and how to keep them from overwhelming the character's intention.